 Feb '61 The Buxtons move to Phoenix from Akron, Ohio.
 Glen attends 8th Grade at Glendale Elementary School

-April '61 Ether Moroni Furnier ordained (Me, Alice)
+April '61 Ether Moroni (Michael) Furnier ordained for the "Church of Jesus Christ", based in Pennsylvania (Me, Alice)

 July 4th '61 Vince gets ill.
 A couple of days later he's rushed to hospital with peritonitis from a burst appendix.
 He claims to have then spent a year in bed watching TV!